• Skip to primary navigation

 • Remove and transfer fried chicken onto a wire rack resting on a baking sheet or a plate lined with paper towels to drain off excess oil.
 Pour out any excess oil from pan.

-• Mix in fried chicken until pieces are coated in sauce.
-Optional: garnish with green onions, grated orange zest and sesame seeds.
+• Toss in fried chicken until pieces are coated in sauce.
+Garnish with orange zest, sesame seeds and green onions.
 Serve & enjoy!

 Notes